 Good water quality deteriorates when we don’t take care of our urban environment.
 Litter and pollutants (motor oil, pet waste, pesticides, and more) that are left on the land wash into our creeks and river when it rains, directly or through storm drains on our streets.

-In Fall 2015, ten local artists painted creek-themed designs on storm drains and hosted scavenger hunts around Austin to raise awareness and encourage community members to protect water quality.
-Check out the painted storm drain designs and take action (big or small) to show your #creeklove!
+Local artists painted creek-themed designs on storm drains to raise awareness and encourage community members to protect water quality.
+Check out the painted storm drain designs and take action to show your #creeklove!